A Warm Welcome to The Waterside Churches

 On Saturday 12th March Nina and Martin Davey launched ‘Just coffee and cake’ at their tea garden, Linden Hey, raising funds for St Feock Church.

-Paul Stuart runs our comprehensive website www.thewatersidechurches.com which advertises all of our events and services and has a contact form if you would like to get in touch.
+Paul Stuart runs our comprehensive website www.thewatersidechurches.com which advertises all of our events and services nd gives much, much more information about us. it has a contact form if you would like to get in touch.
 Please do go and have a look and find out what is coming up.

 We have a presence on social media site Facebook for the Waterside Benefice which is hosted by our LLM Jane, another good way of finding out what is going on.
 I also host a Twitter feed; just search for Revd.
 Karen Wilson.